Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 A word of caution about handing out gifts or money in the rural communities we visit, please refrain from doing this.
 We pay a fee to the local community for our visit, which is distributed appropriately by the village elders.
 Giving additional gifts can cause conflict, as village traditions are strongly based on fairness.
 Should you wish to give a gift please speak to your tour leader about the best way of doing this.

 After a picnic lunch, we drive back to Kara, through a mountainous region where the Kabye people reside.
 The Kabye are excellent blacksmiths who still work with traditional methods that have been lost in the Western world.
-Stay: Hotel Kara (Comfortable) (B/L/D)
+Stay: Hotel Kara (or similar) (Comfortable) (B/L/D)

 We have an early start this morning to begin our journey into Benin via Ketao.
 Our destination is the town of Natitingou, located in an upland range.
 Along the way we make a stop at a village called Taneka.
 The village is made up of round houses covered with a conical roof protected at the top by a terra cotta pot.
 The upper part of the village is inhabited by the young, accompanied by fetish priests, who only cover themselves with goat skin and always carry a long pipe.
 This ethnic group has been living on an archaeological site inhabited since the ninth century.
 Since then, other populations have moved in, and the result is a melting pot of tribes and cultures, where each group has kept its own cults and initiation rites, overlaid by a common religious and political institution.